Hyundai i30: i30cw

-For the model year of 2012, the Elantra Touring wagon came with a 2.0-litre inline-four producing 138 hp and 136 lbft.
+For the 2012 model year, the Elantra Touring wagon came with a 2.0-litre inline-four producing 138 hp and 136 lbft.
 The American EPA rates consumption at 23 MPG in the city and 30 MPG on the highway (10 L/100 km and 7.8 L/100 km respectively).
 The Elantra Touring comes equipped with either a five-speed manual transmission without hill assist feature or a four-speed torque-converter non-manumatic automatic transmission.
 In Australia, at least, these have beam type rear suspension and not the independent link type found in the sedan.

 The Hyundai Elantra Touring was originally available in either Base or Limited trim, each offering a similar level of equipment to its Hyundai Elantra sedan counterpart.
 Later the model names were changed to GLS and SE, with the SE being the more equipped model.